QED1224/Toontown-Resources/README.md

 ### How did the game determine if the Doodle would successfully perform the trick? <a name="doodle-t&t-3"></a>

-To determine if a trick would be successful or not, the following equation could be used.
+To determine if a trick will be successful or not, the following equation can be used.

 ```python
 cutoff = trickAcc * (minApt + ((maxApt - minApt) * aptitude))
 ```

-`cutoff` is the end result of the following variables being calculated. `trickAcc` referred to the base accuracy value of the trick being used (see previous question). `minApt` and `maxApt` were predetermined values set by the Doodle's mood.
-If the Doodle was neutral, excited, playful or affectionate, `minApt = 0.5` and `maxApt = 0.97`.
-However, if the Doodle was bored, restless, lonely, sad, tired, hungry or angry, `minApt = 0.1` and `maxApt = 0.6`. `aptitude` was the value determined by taking the trick's experience / 10000.
+`cutoff` is the end result of the following variables being calculated. `trickAcc` referred to the base accuracy value of the trick being used (see previous question). `minApt` and `maxApt` are predetermined values set by the Doodle's mood.
+If the Doodle is neutral, excited, playful or affectionate, `minApt = 0.5` and `maxApt = 0.97`.
+However, if the Doodle is bored, restless, lonely, sad, tired, hungry or angry, `minApt = 0.1` and `maxApt = 0.6`. `aptitude` is determined by taking the trick's experience / 10000.

-If the Doodle was tired either at the Estate or the battle selection screen, `cutoff` was multiplied by 0.5.
+If the Doodle is tired either at the Estate or the battle selection screen, `cutoff` is multiplied by 0.5.

-If the Doodle had a negative mood at the Estate, but had a positive mood on the battle selection screen, `minApt` and `maxApt` would still equal 0.5 and 0.97 respectively.
+If the Doodle has a negative mood at the Estate, but a positive mood on the battle selection screen, `minApt` and `maxApt` are still equal 0.5 and 0.97 respectively.

-If the Doodle had negative moods in both the Estate and the battle selection screen, `minApt = 0.1` and `maxApt = 0.6`.
-However, `cutoff` would not be multiplied by 0.5 unless one of the negative moods was tired.
+If the Doodle has negative moods in both the Estate and the battle selection screen, `minApt = 0.1` and `maxApt = 0.6`.
+However, `cutoff` is not multiplied by 0.5 unless one of the negative moods is tired.

-Once the final value of `cutoff` was determined, a pseudorandom number, `randVal`, was generated such that 0.0 <= `randVal` < 1.0.
-If `cutoff` was greater than `randVal`, the Doodle would successfully perform the trick.
-Otherwise, the Doodle would not perform the trick.
+Once the final value of `cutoff` is determined, a pseudorandom number, `randVal`, is generated such that 0.0 <= `randVal` < 1.0.
+If `cutoff` is greater than `randVal`, the Doodle will successfully perform the trick.
+Otherwise, the Doodle will not perform the trick.

-Below is a table that shows the final `cutoff` value for each trick, assuming the doodle was maxed in said trick, and had no negative emotions on both the battle selection screen and the Estate.
+Below is a table that shows the final `cutoff` value for each trick, assuming the doodle was maxed in said trick, and have no negative emotions on both the battle selection screen and the Estate.

 | Trick  | `cutoff` value |
 |:------:|:-------------:|